 Faith has worked in radio and television newsrooms both in Australia and internationally.
 She started in radio in Brisbane before joining the AFN network as a video journalist and television news the producer and presenter for 'The Wire'.
 After a stint as Media Director at the Media Center in Tokyo, she returned to Australia to work for ABC local radio.
 She was the a producer and presenter for The Wire and a senior producer for 'Mornings on 4BC'.

 Akashika is an experienced community manager and journalist spanning India and Australia.
 She started and runs Abhaya, a support forum for migrant women in Australia.
 She also works in policy development to support diverse women in employment, health and domestic violence.
 She was a finalist at the India Australia Business Community Awards in 2017.

-Behrooz is originally from Iran, where is presented and produced various programs in Persian and English.
-He has a background in community broadcasting and has been a volunteer broadcaster with Radio 4EB — Queensland’s only full-time radio ethnic station.
+Behrooz is originally from Iran, where he presented and produced various programs in Persian and English.
+He has a background in community broadcasting and has been a volunteer broadcaster with Radio 4EB — Queensland’s only full-time ethnic radio station.
 Since joining the ethnic broadcaster in 2010 he has been responsible for project management, marketing and event coordination.

 Eduardo earned his PhD in journalism for analysing coverage of international news in the Australian landscape.
 Since arriving in Australia from Mexico, he has been a reporter for 'The Wire' and co-produces 'Fair Comment', a radio program exploring grassroots issues affecting Australians.
 Both programs air on Radio 4EB.
 He is always seen in the mornings with a cup of coffee.